ksingh25/rdflib/README.md

 `sudo python -m SimpleHTTPServer 80`

-Now to the ESP32 (using picocom) connect to WiFi
+Now to the ESP32 (using picocom)

+Please put the ip address of the local pc hosting modified foaf.n3 in the file example_parse_foaf.py and upload it to ESP32.

+connect to WiFi
 ```
 >>> execfile('wlan.py')
 network config: ('192.168.0.20', '255.255.255.0', '192.168.0.254', '212.27.40.241')
+>>> execfile('example_parse_foaf.py')
+...
 ```
 This download the whole foaf.n3, parses it and prints the triples on the terminal.